William Bradley Strickland

+1967 photograph of William Bradley Strickland during a rehearsal of one of his compositions.

-William Bradley Strickland, also known as Willy Strickland, (August 21, 1929 – April 9, 1990) was an American composer, music educator, and music publisher.
+William Bradley Strickland, also known as Willie Strickland, (August 21, 1929 – April 9, 1990) was an American composer, music educator, and music publisher.
 In his early career he worked as a public school music teacher for Hempstead Union Free School District and Rockville Centre Union Free School District.
 He later worked as a composer, orchestrator, and arranger for television and Broadway musicals, and also wrote band music repertoire used for education purposes.
 He was the founder of the music publishing house Consort Music.
 He ended his career teaching on the music faculties of Hofstra University and Adelphi University.

 Early life and education

 William Bradley Strickland was born in Manhattan on August 21, 1929.
 He grew up in Floral Park, Queens and was educated in New York City Public Schools.
 While in high school he was instructed in the Schillinger System of Musical Composition by composer and conductor Rudolf Schramm (1902–1981).
 After high school, he studied under composer Elie Siegmeister at Hofstra University where he graduated with a Bachelor of Arts degree in music in 1952.

 Following his undergraduate studies, Strickland joined the 25th Infantry Division of the United States Army where he served as a trumpeter in the infantry's band.
 He was discharged in 1953 at which time he began his career as a music teacher.
 In 1956 he pursued graduate studies in music composition at the Juilliard School where he was a pupil of Tibor Serly.